“I don’t belong here

 For Shlok, it was his refuge.
 He came here at a time in life when he had no family, no where to go, no place he could call ‘home’.
 He felt loved here, he felt safe here.
 The stability that he always thought was missing in his life was strangely found by him in such an unstable circumstance.
 Here he had found everything he thought he had lost forever– a family, a place he could always find his way back to, a home.

 For Charak, it was a fortress.
-A fortress which the evils of outside could not penetrate.
+A fortress which the evils of the world outside could not penetrate.
 He had built this house for the sole purpose of protection and preparation.
 It was not only for the protection of his students and preparation for their training, but also a place they could feel safe in, just like home.

 The three of them walked towards the front door.